Mass shootings in America are a serious problem -- and these 9 charts show just why

 Four of the five deadliest shootings in the US have occurred in the past 10 years

-The Las Vegas attack was by far the deadliest shooting in modern US history (at least 58 killed), and it's only 10 years removed from the 2007 Virginia Tech massacre (32 killed).
+The Las Vegas attack was the deadliest shooting in modern US history (at least 58 killed), and it's only 10 years removed from the 2007 Virginia Tech massacre (32 killed) and a year removed from the second-deadliest shooting, the Orlando nightclub shooting.
 In fact, of the 30 deadliest shootings in the United States dating back to 1949, 17 have occurred in the last 10 years.

 It's a largely American phenomenon